TrainWeb.org Facebook Page

 Map: Fr 41 K 2 Topographic Maps

-This weary CPL signal that has stood guard for more than 50 years where the OML (left) and Mt.
+This weary CPL signal has stood guard for more than 50 years where the OML (left) and Mt.
 Airy Loop meet.
 On each side, a new generation of signals waits their turn.
 Will they be as durable?

 CSX 2807